How to Print a QR Code in C#

 Here is the QR code output:

-Next, we are going to convert the QR code image to a PDF using IronPDF.
+Next, we'll convert the QR code image to a PDF using IronPDF.
 PDFs preserve the format of the document and are suitable for sharing and printing.
 Here, each image file will be placed on a separate PDF file page.
+This approach is particularly useful when you need to generate multiple QR codes for batch printing:

 // Code to convert QR Image to PDF using IronPDF